Wednesday, June 2, 2010

 2. Scan the meat section.
 Choose lean meats over red meat, whenever possible.
 Boneless, skinless chicken breasts, ground turkey breast, tilapia, salmon, and pork loin are just a few lean options.
 Watch out for lunch meats - they can be packed with sodium.
 Check the label to make sure you aren't filling up on unwanted salt.

+3. Visit the dairy area.
 Avoid butters and margarines when possible.
 Instead, choose low-fat yogurts (be wary of added sugars), and low-fat or non-fat milks.
 Eggs and egg substitutes are excellent options here as well.

+4. Check out the frozen fruits and vegetables.
 This is a great alternative to fresh fruits and vegetables because they can be more economical.
 Yesterday I bought frozen edamame, asparagus, blueberries, and strawberries.
 Steam up frozen veggies for dinner or use them as a snack.
 Frozen berries taste great in the morning with breakfast or mixed in with low-fat yogurt and natural granola.

 5. Look for healthy options in the center of the store.
 When buying foods in this part of the grocery store, remember natural is best.
 Look for whole grains, and items low in added sugar.
 I buy rolled oats, natural granola, whole wheat breads, sea salted almonds, and tuna packed in water.
 Items closest to their natural state will be your best friend when it comes to improving your health and fitness.